-Figure 6: Open air % - FWA vs ch number
+Figure 6: Open air %-FWA vs channel number

-While working conditions adopted in statistical simulation could represent a reasonable approximation of a roof-to-roof use case, where LoS longer links (low density) are used, with more performing antennas, they seem to be not appropriate to describe the use cases where MGWS are to be applied in cities, at street level, which are expected to constitute a significant use case for this application.
+Working conditions adopted in statistical simulation could represent a reasonable approximation of a roof-to-roof use case, where LoS longer links (low density) are used with more performing antennas.
+However, these conditions seem to be not appropriate to describe MGWS deployed in cities at street level, which are expected to be a significant use case for this application.

-Effects of shielding of buildings and the possible presence of reflection cannot be taken into account with this method, so the result is considered too pessimistic, at least using the SEAMCAT version available when the study was conducted.
+Effects of shielding of buildings and the possible presence of reflection cannot be taken into account with this method, so the result is considered too pessimistic at least using the SEAMCAT version available when the study was conducted.

 In order to gain better confidence of real network performance, specific tools designed to allow more accurate simulations of real environments were necessary.

-3D simulation in Shanghai (MGWS - MGWS)
+3D simulation in Shanghai (MGWS-MGWS)

 Shanghai roof-to-roof